General Information About Pheochromocytoma and Paraganglioma

 - Have a personal or family history of traits linked with inherited pheochromocytoma or paraganglioma syndrome.

 - Have tumors in both adrenal glands.

 - Have more than one tumor in one adrenal gland.

-- Have symptoms of extra catecholamines being released into the blood or malignant (cancerous) paraganglioma.
+- Have signs or symptoms of extra catecholamines being released into the blood or malignant (cancerous) paraganglioma.